AliceO2Group/ReadoutCard/README.md

 ### roc-run-script
 *Deprecated, see section "Python interface"*
 Run a Python script that can use a simple interface to use the library.

+### roc-setup-hugetlbfs
+Setup hugetlbfs directories & mounts.
+If using hugepages, should be run once per boot.

 Exceptions